American Arts and Crafts Movement

 The Roseville Pottery was one of the three major Ohio art potteries along with Rookwood and Weller.
 Like Weller, it was located near Zanesville in southeastern Ohio.
 Roseville, like the other art potteries produced many lines of art pottery.
 This piece represents the Mostique line, introduced around 1916, showcasing its version of the Arts and Crafts style.

 Jugtown Pottery was founded by artists Jacques and Juliana Busbee to help save local craft traditions in North Carolina.
 The Busbees made their wares for sale in a shop in Greenwich Village, New York.
 This rough, salt glaze candlestick is typical of their early pieces, appearing very much like a survivor of the 18th or 19th century.
 Although it has changed hands, Jugtown Pottery still exists, producing a wide variety of serving pieces.

 The Rookwood Pottery was founded in Cincinnati, Ohio, in 1880 by Maria Longworth Nichols.
 She hired a number of talented potters and decorators, making the firm a leader among art potteries by the 1890s.
 The vellum technique was invented in 1904 and consists of a light-colored matte background with floral or landscape decoration.

-Detroit's Pewabic Pottery was founded by artist Mary Chase Perry in 1903 as part of the American Arts and Crafts Movement.
+Detroit's Pewabic Pottery was founded by artist Mary Chase Perry in 1903 as part of the American Arts and Crafts movement.
 The pottery is known for its iridescent glazes on tiles and vessels.
-This vase was carefully modeled to represent naturalistic oak leaves in high relief from the surface of the vase.
+This vase was carefully modeled to represent naturalistic leaves in high relief from the surface of the vase.
 The green matte glaze is typical of Pewabic and Arts and Crafts pottery in general.